MLO-OLAGUNJU/MLO-OLAGUNJU/README.md

 I'm passionate about coding.
 Currently, I'm a MernStack FullStack Developer.

 ## 🌱 I’m Currently Learning
-I'm on a journey to master the MernStack and AI Learning.
+I'm on a journey to master the MernStack and JavaScript.
 Always excited to explore new horizons in the world of JavaScript!

 ## 💞️ Let's Collaborate
 I'm open to collaboration on projects related to Javascript and MERNstack.
 If you have an interesting idea or need help with something, feel free to reach out!